Do You Need a Police Report for a Bicycle Injury Claim?

 • Helps Reconstruct the Scene: A detailed report offers key information like location, lighting, weather conditions, and damage to the bicycle and vehicle.

 • Insurance Purposes: Insurance adjusters often rely heavily on police reports when determining liability.
 Without one, the insurer may dispute your version of events.
+Understanding the insurance claims process after a bicycle accident can help you prepare for what comes next.

 • Photographs: Police officers often take detailed photographs of the scene, vehicles, and bicycles.
 In serious injury cases, officers may take a 3D scan of the scene.